 Your Easter table will happily be creaking under the weight of Spotted Salamander’s take and make options.
 Deviled eggs, sugar and spice glazed ham, crab pie, mac and cheese (of course!), lemon chess pie and more make up the springtime meal of our dreams.

-For the sweet tooth folks who prefer to eat plant-based, Tasty As Fit has you covered with a special carrot cake preorder.
+For the gluten free or plant-based folks, Tasty As Fit has you covered with a special carrot cake.

 Sunday Brunch